-You really love your partner, but sex between you isn’t working anymore.
-The frustration and hurt is becoming harder to ignore.
+You really love your partner, but intimacy between you two isn’t working.
+The frustration and hurt are becoming harder to ignore.

 HOW CAN COUPLES SEX THERAPY HELP YOU?